 I believe that feeding for hoof health is no different than feeding for health in general.
-There are no magical nutrients for hoof health.
+There are no magical nutrients for horse hoof health.

 Every cell in the horse’s body is like a tiny battery powered factory.
 Like all batteries it depends on a very specific balance of ions (minerals) to operate.
 The factory is fueled by calories in the form of carbohydrates, fats, protein and fermentation products from the hindgut and it uses these to manufacture the products it needs – enzymes, membranes, proteins of many types.

 The power of the essential amino acids in hoof health

 Horses are able to interconvert fats, carbohydrates and even amino acids (the building blocks of protein) to some extent.
 They can increase active absorption of minerals when they have a need, and are equipped with mechanisms to excrete excess minerals except iron.
 However, there are certain amino acids and fatty acids they cannot manufacture.
 These are termed “essential” because it is essential for them to be in the diet.
 Similarly, they cannot manufacture minerals from thin area.
 There are minimum requirements they must take in.
 This is complicated by the fact that minerals can compete for absorption inside the intestines.